How to travel safely on a bus

-- Wearing a face covering is mandatory on all public transport, with a small number of exceptions for children and those with breathing difficulties and certain disabilities.
+- Wearing a face covering is expected on all public transport, with a small number of exceptions for children and those with breathing difficulties and certain disabilities.
 Further information is available on the government website.

 - Maintain social distancing whenever possible.

 - Use contactless payment if possible.
-If you can only pay in cash use exact change only.
+If you can only pay in cash use exact change.

 - Don't queue in the aisle or next to the driver to alight.